blakewatson/htmlforpeople/src/06-adding-a-blog.md

 ![](/assets/img/adding-a-blog-6.png)

 This is helpful in small doses, but be careful not to overuse it.
 Most of the time, spacing between elements should be controlled with CSS—by applying `margin` or `padding`, for example.
 Fortunately, our Simple.css stylesheet has good default spacing.
-We'll cover using CSS for customized spacing in the bonus content at the end of this series.
+We'll cover using CSS for customized spacing in the [bonus chapter](/css-basics) at the end of this book.

 Another way to manually break up content is to use a _horizontal rule_, or `<hr>` tag.
 It’s typically styled as a horizontal line.
 This can be helpful when you want to separate content—like a new section, or a new scene, in the case of a story.
 Here’s what it can look like.